 Where Power PDF emphasizes working with PDF documents after scanning, OmniPage prioritizes document capture.
 It employs industry-leading OCR (Optical Character Recognition) technology to produce superbly accurate PDF scans of your physical documents.
 It can read both typed and handwritten text and allow your employees to search through any scanned document with ease.
 It uses your existing file structure to store new documents exactly where they’re needed based on the scanned content and works with most scanners today.

 This software is the best option when it comes to organizing any document for digital access.
 You can use any device to capture information while on the go and upload it to a shared storage space.
 Improve cooperation between multiple offices and teams that are geographically split but unified in function.
 PaperPort incorporates many of the scanning features found in OmniPage with a focus on simplified organization.
 If your business has an excess of paper documents and physical clutter, then PaperPort can help your office become more organized.

 Determining the Right Fit for Your Business

 Every business is unique and your team won’t face the same problems as another office.
 Nevertheless, there are common challenges when it comes to document management and file organization.
 Kofax has developed multiple solutions and tailored each software option to address a broad set of obstacles that impede business workflows.
-There are several ways that our team can help you determine which software solution is correct for your business:
+There are several ways to determine which solution is correct for your business.

 - Explore each program’s datasheet or submit an information request through each product’s subpage to hear from a specialist who can answer any question about the software.